Scavenger: Scavengers that feed on discarded food

 In urban settings, some animals regularly explore public parks and garbage cans for discarded food items that they can eat.
-Vertebrate examples of this type of scavenger include gulls, crows, feral pigeons, raccoons, opossums, brown rats and squirrels.
+This type of scavenger is sometimes called a refuse eater.
+Vertebrate examples include gulls, crows, feral pigeons, raccoons, baboons, opossums, brown rats, and squirrels.
 Invertebrate examples include ants and blow flies.
-In areas where there are municipal dumps, polar bears, raccoon dogs, red foxes, martens and polecats sometimes scavenge for food.
+In areas where there are municipal dumps, polar bears, elephants, raccoon dogs, red foxes, martens and polecats sometimes scavenge for food.

 Hyenas also scavenge from municipal dumps in some prey-depleted districts of East Africa.

+The type of refuse eaten may be of plant origin (e.g. fruits, vegetables, leaves), animal origin (e.g. slaughterhouse discards), or it may be prepared food (e.g. cooked rice, bakery items).

 Prehistoric scavengers

 In the prehistoric eras, the species Tyrannosaurus rex may have been an apex predator, preying upon hadrosaurs, ceratopsians, and possibly juvenile sauropods, although some experts have suggested the dinosaur was primarily a scavenger.
 The debate about whether Tyrannosaurus was an apex predator or scavenger was among the longest ongoing feuds in paleontology; however, most scientists now agree that Tyrannosaurus was an opportunistic carnivore, acting mostly as a predator but also scavenging when it could sense it.
 Recent research also shows that while an adult T. rex would energetically gain little through scavenging, smaller theropods of approximately 500 kg might have gained levels similar to those of hyenas, though not enough for them to rely on scavenging.

-Other research suggests that carcasses of giant sauropods may have made scavenging much more profitable to carnivores than it is now.
-For example, a single 40 tonne Apatosaurus carcass would have been worth roughly 6 years of calories for an average allosaur.
-As a result of this resource oversupply, it is possible that some theropods evolved to get most of their calories by scavenging giant sauropod carcasses, and may not have needed to consistently hunt in order to survive.
-The same study suggested that theropods in relatively sauropod-free environments, such as tyrannosaurs, were not exposed to the same type of carrion oversupply, and were therefore forced to hunt in order to survive.